TL;DR

 Schema-First Development

+In microservices pipelines, schema contracts between services are critical a breaking schema change from one service can cascade failures across downstream consumers.
 A contract-first approach involves defining data structures (using Avro or Protobuf) before implementation begins.
-This ensures that every event published to a Kafka topic is validated against a central Schema Registry
+This ensures that every event published to a Kafka topic is validated against a central Schema Registry.

 Advanced Architecture: The Digital Integration Hub